roachhd/kendo-docs/api/javascript/ui/gantt.md

 ### messages.actions `Object`

-The configuration of the gantt action messages.
-Use this option to customize or localize the gantt action messages.
+The configuration of the Gantt action messages.
+Use this option to customize or localize the Gantt action messages.

 ### messages.actions.append `String` *(default: "Add Task")*

-The text similar to "Append" displayed as gantt "append" buttons.
+The text similar to "Append" displayed as Gantt "append" buttons.

 #### Example